bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 general schemes that make sense if the cleanup code throws.
 So the rule of the thumb is: **don't throw from destructors**.

-For the edge cases when that's not possible the 2nd best strategy is to terminate. `std::thread` uses this approach.
+For the edge cases when that's not possible, the 2nd best strategy is to terminate. `std::thread` uses this approach.
 Another example would be a RAII `relocker` class that needs to `lock` back a `std::mutex`. `lock` can throw, in which case the process will terminate: there is usually no good option